RAMMP Diagnostic Protocol

 • growth initiatives

-Running the protocol creates a defensible baseline for decision-making.
+Running the protocol creates a defensible baseline for marketing investment decisions.

 Why a Diagnostic Protocol Is Necessary